Lexington Avenue: Public transportation

 The IRT Lexington Avenue Line of the New York City Subway runs under Lexington Avenue north of 42nd Street (at Grand Central–42nd Street station) to 125th Street.
 South of Grand Central, this subway line runs under Park Avenue, Park Avenue South, and Fourth Avenue until Astor Place.
 The line interchanges with the IND Queens Boulevard Line at Lexington Avenue/51st Street station and with the BMT Broadway Line at Lexington Avenue/59th Street station.
+Irving Place is located near 14th Street–Union Square station, served by the Lexington, Broadway, and BMT Canarsie Lines.
 The Lexington Avenue–63rd Street station of the IND and BMT 63rd Street Lines is also located at Lexington Avenue, but it does not have a direct interchange with the Lexington Avenue Line.

 In popular culture

 Lexington Avenue became part of a classic American cinematic moment in the 1955 movie The Seven Year Itch in which Marilyn Monroe shot what would become her most famous scene.
 While standing on a subway grating outside the Loew's Lexington Theatre, her skirt billowed up from the wind underneath.
 While the footage showing the theatre in the background appeared in the finished film, the footage featuring the subway grate shot on September 15, 1954, on the corner of Lexington Avenue and 51st Street, was more of a publicity stunt; retakes were shot on a studio soundstage, and shots from both are seen in the film.